Rangpur-1

-Rangpur-1 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2014 by Moshiur Rahman Ranga of the Jatiya Party (Ershad).
+Rangpur-1 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh.
+Since 6 August 2024 the constituency is vacant.

 Boundaries

-The constituency encompasses Gangachhara Upazila and wards 1 through 8 of Rangpur City Corporation.
+The constituency encompasses Gangachhara Upazila and wards 1 through 9 of Rangpur City Corporation.

 History

 The constituency was created for the first general elections in newly independent Bangladesh, held in 1973.

 Ahead of the 2014 general election, the Election Commission reduced the boundaries of the constituency.
 Previously it had also included three union parishads of Rangpur Sadar Upazila: Haridebpur, Pashuram, and Uttam.

 Ahead of the 2018 general election, the Election Commission expanded the boundaries of the constituency to include wards 1 through 8 of Rangpur City Corporation.

+Ahead of the 2026 general election, the Election Commission expanded the boundaries of the constituency to include an additional 9th ward of the Rangpur City Corperation.